nikhil-anand-95/astro-insights/design.md

 **Why Helsinki-NLP for translation instead of other options?**

 Helsinki-NLP provides reliable English to Hindi translation capabilities with good performance for our horoscope personalization use case.
 It offers a good balance between translation quality and resource requirements, making it suitable for local deployment without requiring specialized infrastructure or authentication.

-**Technical Compatibility Considerations:**

-Due to compatibility constraints with the current development environment (macOS M1 architecture), certain advanced translation models such as IndicTrans2 and NLLB present integration challenges with the latest PyTorch versions.
-The current implementation requires safetensors compatibility, which limits the selection of available models for this demonstration.
-Helsinki-NLP was chosen as it provides stable performance across different hardware architectures while maintaining the required functionality for the proof-of-concept implementation.

-In a production environment with standardized infrastructure and resolved dependency compatibility, more sophisticated translation models like IndicTrans2 could be integrated to enhance translation quality for Indian languages.

 **How do you handle model loading and memory management?**